src-d/guide/talent/career_development.md

 fix any bug in a codebase they are already familiar with and even take ownership of the maintenance of small projects.

+Juniors will usually be promoted from internships or hired at the end of their studies.

+#### Junior+ Engineer

+Junior+ is an intermediate level before non-junior positions.
+It will usually be an intermediate step in promotion from junior or for new hires not yet ready for non-junior position but with significantly more experience.

 #### Engineer

 Engineers are expected to work autonomously on most tasks, create projects from